Pankri/memory-game/readme.md

 - A game featuring flip cards that reveal their content upon being clicked.
 - Includes animations to enhance user experience.
-- Option to restar for a new game.
+- Option to restart for a new game.

 ## How to play